Skip to main content

 3. Participants

 When you open the reviewee’s board, you’ll see each employee along with the results from their latest Talent Review.
-Think of it as your go-to place to understand how your team is performing and where they might need support.
+Think of it as your go-to for understanding how your team is performing and where they might need support.

 From here, you can take a variety of actions: